 American Caitlan Coleman, family freed from Afghanistan captors

-An American woman and her family, who had been held captive since 2012 by the Taliban-affiliated Haqqani network after being kidnapped while hiking in Afghanistan, were freed, the White House announced Thursday.
+An American woman, her Canadian husband and their three young children -- who had been held captive since 2012 by the Taliban-affiliated Haqqani network -- were freed after an operation involving Pakistani forces, officials announced Thursday.

-Caitlan Coleman, 32, was seven months pregnant when she and her Canadian husband Josh Boyle were abducted.
+Caitlan Coleman, 32, was seven months pregnant when she and her husband, Josh Boyle, were abducted.

+The operation that set Coleman, Boyle and their children free was undertaken by Pakistani forces based on actionable intelligence provided by U.S. authorities, according to a statement by the ISPR.
+U.S. intelligence agencies had been tracking the hostages and shared the location with Pakistani counterparts when the hostages shifted into Pakistani territory Wednesday.

-President Trump appeared to hint at the news of Coleman's release during a speech in Coleman's home state of Pennsylvania.
+President Trump appeared to hint at the news of Coleman's release during a speech in Coleman's home state of Pennsylvania on Wednesday.

 "Something happened today, where a country that totally disrespected us called with some very, very important news," Trump said.
 "And one of my generals came in.
 They said, 'You know, I have to tell you, a year ago they would've never done that.'
 It was a great sign of respect.
 You'll probably be hearing about it over the next few days.
 But this is a country that did not respect us.
 This is a country that respects us now.
 The world is starting to respect us again, believe me."